Grey-pearson/we-believe-forum/README.md

 1. Navigate to the 'Login' to either Log in or Register
 2. Register with your username, e-mail, and password
-3. Create a post by clicking the "Create Post" button
+3. Create a post by typing in your theory in the text box and click the "Add Thought" button
-4. Type in the Title and Content of the post and click 'Submit'
+4. The post will appear in the Home Page
-5. The post will appear in the Dashboard page, and should only show your own posts.
+5. If you visit the 'Profile' page, you will see your username and email address.
-6. If you navigate back to 'Home', every post by all users will be displayed.
+6. Click 'Sign Out' to log out of your session.

 <br>